VaxiPatch™ Prototype "elegantly simple"

-Our raw material is a very thin sheet of 304 stainless steel.
-We use photochemical etching to create fixed planar arrays (x y axis) of individual MAPs.
-Each individual tip is precisely formed and remains connected to the SS304 sheet by a pre-formed trough.
-The MAPs are formed with a sharp point and chiseled edges, and each has a pre-formed well designed to subsequently receive the appropriate vaccine.
+Our microneedle array raw material is a very thin sheet of medical grade stainless steel (SS).
+We use photochemical etching to create arrays in two dimensions (x, y axis).
+Each individual tip is precisely formed and remains connected to the SS sheet by a pre-formed hinge.
+The microneedles are formed with a sharp point and chiseled edges, and each has a pre-formed well designed to subsequently receive the appropriate vaccine.

 A state-of-the-art microfluidic dispensing instrument is used to deliver a precise amount of vaccine into each pre-formed well.
-This microfluidic dispensing equipment is capable of simultaneously and accurately applying the fluid into hundreds of wells outlined on the stainless-steel sheet, leaving each well filled with five to ten Nano liters of vaccine.
-This small amount of vaccine dries immediately and adheres to the well of the MAPs.
+This microfluidic dispensing equipment is capable of simultaneously and accurately applying the fluid into hundreds of wells outlined on the stainless-steel sheet.
+The small amount of vaccine dries immediately and adheres to the well of the microneedles.

 The adjacent figure shows 1.2 cm circular microarray of 37 microneedles.
 The microneedles have been tilted into the Z-plane.
 The wells for microfluidic dispensing are clearly visible.
 We are using this design for our first product, a quadrivalent seasonal influenza vaccine.

 Our seasonal influenza vaccine uses recombinant influenza hemagglutinin (rHA) as antigen active ingredient.
 The rHA functions in the FDA approved single-radial immunodiffusion (SRID) potency test.
 This FDA approved surrogate marker for potency enables rapid manufacturing and stability testing.
 Our influenza vaccine configuration also allows the use of the FDA approved surrogate marker of influenza vaccine efficacy, the testing of the patient vaccine response by the hemagglutination inhibition test (HAI).
 This shortens clinical trial times to six weeks.